Story of two Indian Brothers who put a Blockchain Startup on World Map

 But, with the new cryptocurrency laws, how would a software like Instadapp facilitate seamless fiat currency exchange operations — changing rupees to crypto and vice versa?

 “We provide foundational Defi integration,” Jain explains.
-Other services can connect without the need for infrastructure and build their system on top.
+Other services can connect without infrastructure and build their system on top.

 Exchanges, for example, can provide a fiat-on-ramp (a platform that allows a person to convert fiat money, such as dollars or other government-issued paper money) and allow their users to use Instadapp for Defi operations.”